A Semismooth Newton Stochastic Proximal Point Algorithm with Variance Reduction: Numerical Experiments

-In statistical learning, problem \cref{prob:linear_regression} with the squared loss $\mathcal{L}(r)=\oneover{N}\|r\|^2$ is known as the Lasso \cite{Tibshirani1996}.
+where $\lambda >0$ is a regularization parameter and $\mathcal{L}:\R^m \to \mathbb{R}$ is a loss function.\\ In statistical learning, problem \cref{prob:linear_regression} with the squared loss $\mathcal{L}(r)=\oneover{N}\|r\|^2$ is known as the Lasso \cite{Tibshirani1996}.
 Other regularization terms have been proposed in order to model group sparsity or ordered features \cite{Simon2013}.
-While the squared loss is suitable when $b$ is contaminated by Gaussian noise, it is known that for large outliers a more heavy-tailed distribution yields better results.
+While the squared loss is suitable when $b$ is contaminated by Gaussian noise, more heavy-tailed distributions have been studied in the presence of large outliers \cite{Huber1981}.
 For instance, using the Student-t distribution \cite{Aravkin2012,Lange1989} and the respective maximum-likelihood loss, problem \cref{prob:linear_regression} becomes

 where $\hat\nu >0$ is the degrees of freedom-parameter of the Student-t distribution.
 Problem \cref{eqn:tstudent_problem} is of the form \cref{prob:deterministic} with $f_i(z) = \ln(1+\hat\nu^{-1}{(z-b_i)^2})$.